WhiteRavenTechnology/ceblocks/README.md

 - Smart contract object heap to maintain stateful data

 No other database solution was necessary or implemented to complete this project.

+## Documentation

+- Smart Contract Notes
+- API Server Notes
+- Web Server Notes
+- Sample JSON Objects

+Additionally, I've included a [journal](/docs/journal.md) of my time working on this project over the 4.5 days I put in.

+## Thanks

+Thank you to my wife for your patience. :D

+Thank you to Dragonchain for the amazing platform, the amazing developers (Dean, Regan, Adam, Alex), and the chance to build something and remind myself why I love code.